Follow with our American Association of Individual Investors review to get the scoop on this top-tier newsletter service.

-- Model Portfolios
+- Model portfolios

-- Investing Ideas
+- Investing ideas

-- Screeners and Reports
+- Screeners and reports

-- AAII Journal
+- AAII journal

-Each of these are designed to help members invest more wisely based on academic research and guided investment strategy.
+Every portfolio is designed to help members invest more wisely based on academic research and guided investment strategy.

-Shadow Stocks Portfolio
+AAII Shadow Stock Portfolio

 It is a real-money portfolio the nonprofit uses to demonstrate a consistent investment approach.